 ##### snipped #####

-The feed exporter reports the saved file path when the crawl finishes successfully.
+The feed exporter logs the saved file path and item total when the export finishes cleanly.
+Related: How to export a feed as JSON Lines in Scrapy

 5. Open the exported file to confirm the configured field order and one-item-per-line JSON Lines output.